LeonelGiacobbe/Obsidian_Notes/Gymnasium/Creating an environment.md

 >[!warning]
->Environments should always inherit from gymnasium.Env
+>Environment classes should always inherit from gymnasium.Env

 In Gymnasium, there's  parts to a "game":
 - [[Observations]]: provides the location of our agent(s) and target(s)